• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 Partial denture types

 There are different materials to choose from.
-They heavily determine the partial dentures cost.
+They heavily determine the cost of partial dentures.
 Your dentist is the best person to ask which is right for you.
-The most important factors that impact this decision are the amount of the remaining teeth and your available budget.
+The most important factors that impact this decision are the number of remaining teeth and your available budget.

 Acrylic partial denture